Christiana’s sceptre (staff # 52) is on display at Contour gallery in Rotterdam until 18 July 2025

 The building in which my studio is located has a statue of Johanna de Lestonnac on the front facade.
 She has a book in her hands, to emphasize the importance of education.
 Johanna de Lestonnac was a woman who began educating girls in Bordeaux in the 16th century.

+The building was part of a large Roman Catholic complex, with a church, a rectory, a cemetery, a convent and a variety of schools.
 The building was originally built as a boarding school for girls.
 Then in 1931 it was transformed into a kindergarten.
 And in 1989, the building was converted into studios for artists.